staadecker/COVID-19-Map/README.md

 You need to ensure that the firebase rules on the bucket are set up to allow reading of the files externally.

-## Deploying on Cloud Build

-Everything should work more or less out of the box, apart from the fact that you have to set the `_BRANCH` envoronment variable to `prod` for prouduction or `dev` for development.

 ## Deploying the cloud functions

 You will need to set the appropriate environment variables for each.